cloudflare/cloudflare-docs-engine/src/content/learning/using-durable-objects.md

 The new namespace's ID will be returned in the response; save this for use below.

-## Binding the Durable Object namespace to a calling Worker
+## Binding to the Durable Object namespace

 In order for Workers to talk to instances of this class, they need an environment binding for it.
 This works similarly to Workers KV bindings.
 A Durable Object namespace binding is a named global variable that appears in your Worker that provides access to instances of your Durable Object.